Cumulocity-IoT/plugins-e2e-setup/README.md

 ### Usage

 Action can be utilized for e2e testing purposes.
 In this example we get Cockpit app and use it to test plugins against Cockpit shell.
+Cockpit of version 1020.0.19 will be downloaded and unzipped to to `dist/apps/cockpit`.

 ```yaml
 jobs: